Patagonia Calcite Jacket

 Men’s Version of the Patagonia Calcite

-Sustainability: Recycled Face Fabric and Fair Trade Sewing
+Sustainability: Recycled Fabrics and Fair Trade Certification

 Like many of Patagonia’s new or retooled jackets, the Calcite embodies the brand’s ever-growing focus on sustainability.
-On this jacket, the face fabric is 100-percent-recycled polyester and the Calcite has been sewn in a Fair Trade Certified factory, meaning that Patagonia put extra money into the jacket’s production to ensure that workers have a safe working environment and are compensated fairly.
+On this jacket, the face fabric is 100-percent-recycled polyester, and the Calcite has been sewn in a Fair Trade Certified factory, meaning that Patagonia put extra money into the jacket’s production to ensure that workers have a safe working environment and are compensated fairly.
 In the end, Patagonia products don’t come cheap, but we think the added transparency and sustainability initiatives help justify the cost.

 - The 2.5-layer Gore-Tex Paclite Plus construction provides excellent weather protection overall.